Tracy-To/Boston-College/README.md

 ## Description
 This project offers a brief overview of Boston College, highlighting its reputation, key features, campus highlights, top rankings, and iconic photographs.
 It's perfect for anyone seeking a quick read or brief insight into Boston College.

+For the best experience, please view it on a desktop.

 ## Live Demo
 You can view the project live [here](https://boston-college-tracyto101.netlify.app).